What is the narcissist’s isolation?

 Even if they don’t move you miles away and isolate you from support, they’ll put you in a state of emotional and phycological isolation, where you daren’t speak out for so many fears, from sounding stupid to being misunderstood, overthinking to doubting reality from all the cognitive dissonance that occurs while in a narcissistic relationship.

 When you’ve been isolated from friends and family as they blamed your parents or your friends, even your children from previous relationships, for the problems in your relationship.
 At the same time, in that idealisation stage, they convinced you to move miles away from those who love you.
 When they have done this, and you’ve got no support, they can manipulate further with the silent treatments and many more controlling mind games.

 Being denied emotional support when you so desperately need it feels like your soul is dying.

 Why do they do this?
 To gain control so they can exploit people to get their own needs met.
 They lack the empathy to care for those they hurt.
-They feel entitled to do as they please because they have a disorder, the narcissist personality disorder, it’s who they are, you can not change them, they often lack in cognitive reflection skills so don’t see within themselves mistakes they’ve made.
-Instead, the will provoke others to make those around them react, so they can blame them and use their reactions in their smear campaign against you; they will invalidate you, to feel better within themselves, they play the victim to gain sympathy and attention from those around them.
+They feel entitled to do as they please because they have a disorder, the narcissist personality disorder.
+It’s who they are.
+You can not change them.
+They often lack in cognitive reflection skills, so they don’t see within themselves the mistakes they’ve made.
+Instead, they will provoke others to make those around them react, so they can blame them and use their reactions in their smear campaign against them; they will invalidate you, to feel better within themselves, they play the victim to gain sympathy and attention from those around them.
 When the narcissist views someone as doing better than them, they’ll not look for ways to better themselves.
 Instead, their envious face will come out, and they’ll seek to destroy those who go against them or have more than them.